abuzzimit/StrainTuningDataFolder/README.md

 # Strain Tuning Data Analysis

-This repository contains Python scripts for analyzing strain tuning data for quantum emitters.
+This repository contains a Jupyter notebook for analyzing strain tuning data for quantum emitters.
 The project is located in the `StrainTuningDataFolder` directory.

 ## Setup